NHS Trust School Nursing Team

 Buckinghamshire Healthcare NHS Trust School Nursing Team

-The School Nursing Service is no longer providing yearly updates for EpiPen, Asthma and Epilepsy training on a routine basis.
-They now recommend schools source this training via e-Learning, available via recognised specialist leading charities.
-See the Bucks Health Care website for information about training courses.
+The School Nursing Service is no longer providing yearly updates for Allergy (Anaphylaxis) and Asthma training on a routine basis.
+They now recommend schools source the resources and training via e-Learning, available via Anaphylaxis Campaign and Asthma UK.

 Face to face training

-- when the last date of the attendance at the BCC event
+- when the last date of the attendance at the BCC “Supporting Children in School with a Medical Condition” training.

 - whether the e-learning modules have been accessed